 Consent does not exist when there is the presence of threat, coercion, force or intimidation.
 Lack of protest or resistance does not mean consent.
 Consent cannot be given when a person is incapacitated.
 Incapacitation occurs when an individual lacks the ability to knowingly choose to participate in sexual activity.
+Incapacitation may be caused by the lack of consciousness or being asleep, being involuntarily restrained, or if an individual otherwise cannot consent.
 Depending on the degree of intoxication, someone who is under the influence of alcohol, drugs or other intoxicants may be incapacitated and therefore unable to consent.

-All references to "consent" in this policy refer to "affirmative consent."
+All references to "consent" in this policy refer to "Affirmative Consent."